benchmarko/LocoBasic/README.md

 - `ON index GOSUB line1 [,line2...]` Calls subroutine at position *index* (1-based) in the list.
   - Check `GOSUB` for how to define a subroutine.
   - If no subroutine matches the index, do nothing.
+- `ORIGIN x,y` Sets the origin of the coordinate system for graphical output.
 - `PAPER number` Sets the background color for the text output with *PRINT*.
 - `PEN number` Sets the color for the text output with *PRINT*.
   - For the terminal, [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) for colors are used.